The Commonwealth Club Volunteer Corps

 What jobs do event volunteers do?

-Volunteers perform important duties including, but not limited to, reception setup, acting as hosts to attendees, checking tickets at the door, ushering, collecting question cards, timing events for radio broadcast, working with Club staff at check-in, and administrative duties during non-event hours.
+Volunteers perform important duties including, but not limited to, reception setup, acting as hosts to attendees, checking tickets at the door, ushering, collecting question cards, working with Club staff at check-in, and administrative duties during non-event hours.

 Whom do I contact at the Club to start volunteering?